mheggeseth/mheggeseth.github.com/source/_posts/2013-09-12-conf-session-list-1.markdown

 {% img /images/posts/bootstrap-boilerplate-screenshot.png %}

 I've already made one nice customization to the boilerplate, taking advantage of the [responsive utility classes](http://getbootstrap.com/css/#responsive-utilities) that come with Bootstrap.
-When the browser is narrow (i.e. mobile devices) shorten the header title to save space.
+When the browser width is narrow (i.e. mobile devices) shorten the header title to save space.
+The `visible-xs` class ensures an element will only be visible when the browser width is "extra small". `hidden-xs` ensures an element is always hidden when the browser width is narrow.

 ``` html
 ...